ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/05-html-templates.md

                 Parent directory
 ```

-Concise templating langauges can significantly reduce the amount of typing invovled in creating web pages, but they come with a trade-off.
+Concise templating languages can significantly reduce the amount of typing involved in creating web pages, but they come with a trade-off.
 As you can see from the code above, learning Pug effectively requires you to learn a new programming language, including its own iteration and conditional syntax.

 {{% notice info %}}